You have applied for a job in Switzerland and are wondering what you have to do to live in Switzerland.

 Tax clearance from the previous country of residence | ![]() |

-If you are not Swiss, you still have to register with the consulate of your country of origin (country of nationality).
+If you are not a Swiss citizen, consider registering with the consulate of your country of origin.

 Register at the Consulate | ![]() |